-An experience canvas helps clarify what problem your project is trying to solve, the customer(s) you're solving it for, and what success looks like.
-You start with a hypothesis and see where it leads you.
+Inspired by the classic lean canvas, an experience canvas helps clarify what problem your project is trying to solve, the customer(s) you're solving it for, and what success looks like.

 3 - 6

 To keep your experience canvas lean, make sure you have hypothesis in mind to explore.
 And do your homework first: arrive with a bit of research in hand so you can make the most of the session.

 Gather up whatever research or exploration that's led you to form a rough hypothesis around the problem.
 Make print-outs of materials or inspiring examples as necessary.

 Before everyone arrives, draw the canvas up on the whiteboard, leaving plenty of room for it to be filled in.
 Create a page in Confluence for your experience canvas and move it to your project space so you can record the output of your session.

 Not a Confluence user?
 No worries.
 Download the Experience Canvas template as a PDF instead.